-- Compulsory education begins at the age of 7 and ends at the age of 16 in Lithuania.
-The range of ages for which at least 90% of the population are enrolled is longer than the period of compulsory education and goes from the age of 4 to the age of 18.
+- Compulsory education begins at the age of 6 and ends at the age of 16 in Italy.
+The range of ages for which at least 90% of the population are enrolled is longer than the period of compulsory education and goes from the age of 3 to the age of 17.
 This is similar to most other OECD countries, where more than 90% of the population are also enrolled for longer than the period of compulsory education. - The age at which children enter early childhood education differs widely across countries.
-In Lithuania, early childhood education starts offering intentional education objectives for children younger than 1 and 30% of children under 3 are enrolled in early childhood education.
+In Italy, early childhood education starts offering intentional education objectives at age 3 and 5% of children under 3 are enrolled in early childhood education.
 Across OECD countries, the average enrolment rate among children below the age of 3 is 27%, but the rates range from less than 1% to 63%.
-The enrolment rate among 3-5 year-olds increases

-In years

-- substantially in all OECD countries.
-In Lithuania, 90% of all children of this age are enrolled in early childhood education, which is above the OECD average. - The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 19 years in Lithuania.
+The enrolment rate among 3-5 year-olds increases substantially in all OECD countries.
+In Italy, 92% of all children of this age are enrolled in early childhood education, which is above the OECD average. - The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 19 years in Italy.
 Differences in the average age of graduation from vocational upper secondary education are much larger and vary from 16 to 34 years across the OECD.
 These differences largely depend on whether vocational upper secondary students usually enrol in these programmes towards the end of their compulsory education or in mid-career.
-In Lithuania, the average age of graduation from vocational upper secondary education is 21 years, which is slightly below the OECD average at 22 years (Figure 2).
+In Italy, the average age of graduation from vocational upper secondary education is 21 years, which is slightly below the OECD average at 22 years (Figure 2). - In almost all OECD countries, women make up the majority of those graduating from general upper secondary education.
+In Italy, the share is 61% (OECD average 55%).
+In contrast, men are overrepresented among graduates of vocational upper secondary programmes in most OECD countries, as is the case in Italy where they make up 61% of all vocational upper secondary graduates, above the OECD average (55%). - In Italy, 54% of 18-24 year-olds are still in full- or part-time education or training at either upper secondary or tertiary level (the same as the OECD average).
+A subset of these students (3% of 18-24 year-olds) combine their education or training with some form of employment in Italy, compared to 17% on average across the OECD. - One significant difference across countries' education systems is on whether or not vocational upper secondary programmes provide access to tertiary education.
+In 12 OECD countries and other participants, all vocational upper secondary graduates have direct access to tertiary education.
+In Italy, 81% of graduates from vocational upper secondary programme have direct access to tertiary education. - At 20%, arts and humanities was the most popular field of study among new entrants into tertiary education in Italy, in contrast to most OECD countries where the broad field of business, administration and law was most popular.
+Despite the growing need for digital skills and the good employment prospects of students with degrees in information and communication technologies (ICT), only a small fraction of entrants into tertiary education choose this field.
+In Italy, 88% of 25-64 year-olds with a tertiary ICT qualification are employed, but ICT students make up only 2% of new entrants into tertiary education.
+This is below the OECD average of 6%.

 Figure 2.
-Average age of first-time upper secondary graduates, by programme orientation (2020)
+Average age of first-time upper secondary graduates, by programme orientation (2020) In years

-Average age is based on all graduates instead of first-time graduates.
+1. Average age is based on all graduates instead of first-time graduates.